The Institute applies a regional and interdisciplinary perspective to the task of developing new solutions to urgent challenges facing East Africa.

 The Institute focuses on five themes identified through broad consultations with individuals in government, civil society, academia and business: integration and regional food security; trans-boundary biodiversity and ecosystem services; integration and education; population health and human development; and the creative economy.

-Integration and regional food security: Key issues to be addressed include the extent to which intra-regional trade enhances access to food; whether there are populations whose food security status will be adversely affected or improved by integration; and identifying areas where agricultural policy harmonization could contribute to the creation of flourishing agricultural markets.
+Integration and regional food security: Key issues to be addressed include the extent to which intra-regional trade enhances access to food; whether there are populations whose food security status will be adversely affected or improved by integration; and identifying areas where agricultural policy harmonisation could contribute to the creation of flourishing agricultural markets.

 Trans-boundary biodiversity and ecosystem services: Ensuring long-term ecological integrity and viability of wildlife populations requires a shift toward spatially connected parks and reserves and cross-border management.